briandyy/ImageX/README.md

-# ImageX-CF-workers-AI-webUI
+# ImageX Cloudflare-Workers-AI-Image Generator-WebUI

-A Gradio webui for Cloudflare workers AI Text-to-Image.
+A Gradio webui for Cloudflare workers AI Text-to-Image, Image Inpainting, Image-To-Image generations.

-Use Cloudflare text-generation model to optimze the prompt and text-to-image model to generate images.
+Use Cloudflare text-generation model to translate prompts, and auto optimzing the prompts and text-to-image model to generate images.

 ## Preview